Rug Care 101

-If properly cared for, a fine woven rug will last for generations.
+If properly cared for a rug will last for generations.
 By following a few simple guidelines, you can keep your rugs looking beautiful.

-Basic rug care ideas can be narrowed down to three important guidelines:
+Basic rug care ideas can be narrowed down to 5 important guidelines:

-Regular vacuuming will keep dirt and other particles from getting embedded in your rug's fibers.
+- Regular Vacuuming – this will keep dirt and other particles from getting embedded in your rug’s fibers.
 This is essential for keeping your rug looking its best.

 For cut pile carpet, a standard upright vacuum with a spinning brush or beater bar is best.

 If you own a deep pile rug, use the suction-only feature of your vacuum to prevent fuzzing and pilling.